INS Vikramaditya: Second sea trials

 On 3 July 2013, Igor Sevastyanov, deputy head of Russia's state arms exporter Rosoboronexport, announced that the warship had departed for sea trials with a mix of Russian and Indian crew.
 On 28 July 2013, it was reported that Vikramaditya had successfully completed her sea trials and was able to reach her maximum speed of 32 knots.
 She then proceeded to the White Sea for aviation trials, carried out by Russia's Northern Fleet aviation and completed in September 2013.
 Aircraft and helicopters flew around and over the ship to check the performance of its radar, air defence, communication and control systems, and MiG specialists praised the ski-jump ramp.

 The sea trials lasted three months.
 The carrier's electronic warfare and jamming capability was demonstrated when Sukhoi-33s, Kamovs, MiG-29s and A-50 early warning aircraft failed to "paint" the carrier using their radars, whereas the incoming aircraft were detected by the ship at a distance of 350–400 km.
 In total, the ship sailed for 19,500 mi during both trials, controlled 778 aircraft and helicopter flights, and conducted 88 landings by Russian pilots.
 During the second sea trial, she sailed for 8,600 mi, of which 1,700 mi were under the command of the ship's Indian captain Commodore Suraj Berry.

 Surveillance by NATO

 During sea trials, a Lockheed P-3 Orion patrol aircraft observed Vikramaditya.
 While in international waters, it flew close to the ship to take photographs and dropped sonobuoys to record the ship's acoustic signature.
 The aircraft left the area when a Russian MiG-29 fighter arrived.
 A Norwegian ship was also seen to observe Vikramaditya.

 Commissioning

 The ship was formally commissioned on 16 November 2013 at a ceremony held at Severodvinsk, Russia.
-The ceremony was attended by the then-Indian defence minister A. K. Antony and the Russian deputy prime minister Dmitry Rogozin.
+The ceremony was attended by the Indian defence minister A. K. Antony and the Russian deputy prime minister Dmitry Rogozin.